 Purpose of Art Lesson Plans

-Below are the key purposes of integrating art lesson plans into the curriculum:
+Below are the essential purposes of integrating art lesson plans into the curriculum:

 Educational Structure and Objectives